giraone/testdata-generator/README.md

- -b,--startIndex                  if withIndex is used, this is the start index -d,--numberOfDirectories <arg>   the number of directories for splitting the output -f,--filesPerDirectory <arg>     the number of files per directory -l,--language <arg>              the language for which the test data is
-                                  generated (either "en" or "de") -n,--numberOfItems <arg>         the number of items, that should be produced in total or in a file -p,--personId <arg>              type of additional person id: none, uuid, sequence -r,--rootDirectory               the root directory, where the output is written (default = .)
+ -b,--startIndex                  if withIndex is used, this is the start index -d,--numberOfDirectories <arg>   the number of directories for splitting the output -f,--filesPerDirectory <arg>     the number of files per directory -l,--language <arg>              the language for which the test data is generated (either "en" or "de") -c,--country <arg>               the country for which the test data (postal addresses) is generated (currently only "DEU") -n,--numberOfItems <arg>         the number of items, that should be produced in total or in a file -p,--personId <arg>              type of additional person id: none, uuid, sequence -r,--rootDirectory               the root directory, where the output is written (default = .)
  -s,--serialize <arg>             the serialization mode: either json or csv -w,--withIndex                   create also a sequence number (index) for each created item

 $ java -jar target/testdata-generator-1.0.jar